 After deployment, your BTCPay Server needs to sync the blockchain.
 Depending on your machine configuration, bandwidth and the number of altcoins you added, this process usually takes between 1-7 days.

-There's nothing you can do to bypass it.
 It may seem tedious, but it's a critical step of running your own full node and not having to trust or rely on anyone.
 Your node will not only download 200GB of data (less if you're using a pruned node) but also validate all the rules of the consensus.
 You can find more information about the importance of blockchain synchronization in this video.

 You will see the pop-up message showing the sync progress.
 When your node fully syncs, the pop-up disappears.